Improving accessibility: the business case

 Globally, COVID-19 has had wide-ranging implications not only on public health, but also on economies, businesses, industries, governments and society more broadly.
 Ongoing restrictions on movement and extended lockdowns have significantly changed the way we learn, work, shop and socialise.
 While many businesses have suffered huge financial blows due to the pandemic with many even closing up shop, others have found ways to sustain themselves by adapting and diversifying their businesses and services.

 According to a 2018 report, the disability sector is expected to grow with an estimated 20% of Australians having a disability or long-term health condition, and an aging population.
-The report also found that more than one-quarter of people who identified as having a disability had a disposable income of more than $900, sitting in the top two income categories.
+The report also found that more than one-quarter of people who identified as having a disability had a disposable income of more than $900 per fortnight, sitting in the top two income categories.
 Unfortunately, this is often overlooked, and while many people with disabilities have the means to spend they often can’t find appropriate products or services for their individual needs – a lost opportunity in more ways than one.

 Many businesses might not be aware that the goods or services they supply aren’t accessible, making it even more important to identify any potential barriers for people with disabilities and create an environment that is designed for everyone – whether they’re pushing a stroller, making a delivery, or using a walker or a wheelchair.
 People with disabilities will choose a business where they feel welcomed, and where they can easily get the products they want and the services they need.